Shark repellent: History

 In 2018 independent tests were carried out on five Shark Repellent technologies using Great white sharks.
-Only Shark Shield’s Ocean Guardian Freedom+ Surf showed measurable results, with encounters reduced from 96% to 40%.
+Only Shark Shield's Ocean Guardian Freedom+ Surf showed measurable results, with encounters reduced from 96% to 40%.
 Rpela (electrical repellent technology), SharkBanz bracelet & SharkBanz surf leash (magnetic shark repellent technology) and Chillax Wax (essential oils) showed no measurable effect on reducing shark attacks.

 In popular culture

 The 1947 Robb White book Secret Sea mentions a copper acetate shark repellent developed by the U.S. Navy.

+The Sharkfighters is a 1956 film with a fictional storyline based on work by the U.S. Navy during World War II to develop a shark repellent.

+In a scene in the 1966 film Batman, an exploding shark jumps from the water and grabs Batman's leg while he is hanging onto the ladder of a helicopter.
+Batman tries to punch the shark back to the ocean, but it does not affect the shark.
+He is handed a canister of Oceanic Bat-Spray, making the shark open its jaw and explode.

 In a 2015 a MythBusters episode, the hosts Adam Savage and Jamie Hyneman used an extract of dead sharks, and were able to drive away 10-20 Caribbean reef sharks and nurse sharks in only a few seconds on two occasions.
-The repellent used consisted of extracts from other species of shark bodies, and sharks did not return for over 5 minutes on both occasions.
+The repellent used consisted of extracts from other species of shark bodies, and sharks did not return for over five minutes on both occasions.